 Kevin Brown has spent his career overseeing global supply chains while the workers making his products suffer extreme abuse.
 He fancies himself a sustainability leader.
 But his track record tells a different story.

-Fortunately, Kevin’s reputation has finally caught up to his record.
+Kevin’s reputation has finally caught up to his record.

 Kevin Brown Runs a Ruthless Supply Chain